How true is this for you…

 time (pause) and critical evaluation (reflect) of the details.
 Create action based on how

-4. Follow up Questions – Be proactive to follow up with additional, clarifying questions to
+best you can do that right now. - Follow up Questions – Be proactive to follow up with additional, clarifying questions to

 ascertain with greater confidence the truth and reality of the circumstances.
 Asking

-5. Make a Decision – Depending on the events, a decision is needed, whether to remain
+instead of assuming is the mark of a truth-seeker. - Make a Decision – Depending on the events, a decision is needed, whether to remain

 quiet, offer counsel or direction, or even enter a type of conflict resolution process.
 As a